eber404/meli-challenge/README.md

 3. wait for the installation then access the link http://localhost:3000

-4. pick one account above to login:
+4. pick one account over to login:

 > email: john@email.com <br />
 > password: 123